 What To Expect of Preschools in Riyadh:

 Preschools here are different, and they come with pros and cons.
-My advice is to approach them with an open-mind and not trying to find something that is exactly like in your home country.
+My advice is to approach them with an open-mind and not try to find something that is exactly like in your home country.

 Schedules & Costs

 They also ask for payment by terms – and it’s not cheap for a good school.
 The schools are usually open about 5 hours a day.
-And they close for holidays and summer vacation throughout the year.
+And they close for summer vacation and holidays throughout the year.
 Many that are oriented towards expats are taught in English with a couple having a French section, or a few Indian schools, Locally, you can find many preschools with Arabic spoken and that is something to consider as children learn languages so easily between ages 1-4 years old.